iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 Circuits can be executed against a "simulated" environment: an IQM server that has no real quantum computer hardware.
 Results from such executions are random bits.
 This may be useful when developing and testing software integrations.

-Since Qiskit on IQM contains :class:`.IQMFakeAdonis`, it is possible to combine the "simulated" remote execution with proper local simulation.
+Qiskit on IQM contains :class:`.IQMFacadeBackend`, which allows to combine the "simulated" remote execution with proper local simulation.
 This way you can get realistic results while not using a real quantum computer.

 To run a circuit this way, use the `facade_adonis` backend retrieved from the provider.
-Note that the provider must be initialized with the URL of a quantum computer of the equivalent architecture (i.e. names of qubits, their connectivity and supported supported gates should match the 5-qubit Adonis architecture).
+Note that the provider must be initialized with the URL of a quantum computer with the equivalent architecture (i.e. names of qubits, their connectivity and supported supported gates should match the 5-qubit Adonis architecture).

 .. code-block:: python